 Date of admission

 We arrange the date of admission in consultation with you as far as possible.
-In the event of an operation, you are given a definitive time the day before admission.
+In the event of an operation, you are given a definitive time two days before admission.
 However, due to circumstances beyond our control, planned admission is sometimes unable to take place.
 In that case, we will inform you as soon as possible and schedule a new appointment with you.

 All patients can call the staff of the Admissions service point (O.S.P.) between 8 a.m. and 4 p.m., telephone number + 31 522233016 or +31 5222339 97.

 Use the time before admission to stay in shape as much as possible.
 Particularly if you have to undergo surgery, being in the best possible shape plays an important role in making a good recovery.
 Try to stop smoking, stay active if you can, and eat as healthily as possible.

 In order to limit the risk of infection, we ask that you not shave or otherwise depilate the area of the operation for at least one week prior to the procedure.

 It is advisable to designate a contact person in your family or circle of friends.
 This way the hospital staff will know who they are able to inform about your situation and who to contact if necessary.
 In the interest of privacy, we are only able to provide information on your situation to your first contact person, unless you indicate that your second contact person can also receive information.
 We will then record this in the nursing record.
 The contact person can also coordinate visits.
 You can give the name and telephone number of this contact person to your nurse on the first day of your admission.